-“You wish you could have more juice, you love that juice, right?”
+“You wish you could have more olives, you love olives, right?”

 (Look, he’s already nodding yes!)
 Then set the limit:

-“You need to eat some eggs, too.
-We’ll have more juice later.”
+“You need to eat some veggies, too.
+We’ll have more olives later.”

-(As you move his cup out of sight.)
+(As you move the olive container out of sight.)
 If he responds with anger, acknowledge it:

 “That makes you so mad.
-You really want the juice.”
+You really want the olives.”